 Now, the editors of this blog always prefer to diligently investigate products before recommending them and that was the case here…

 The investigation was so thorough such that out of the initial selection of 17 models, only five survived.

 Here is a preview of these leading models:

-With a comfortable 54-Inch wood handle, the 24-Inch aluminum rake is an absolute monster when it comes to cleaning up nasty pine needles.
+With a comfortable 60-Inch fiberglass handle, the 21-Inch aluminum rake is an absolute monster when it comes to cleaning up nasty pine needles.